ibm-cloud-docs/containers/cs_troubleshoot.md

 {: screen}

 {: tsCauses}
 You have a different version of `kubectl` than your cluster version.
 [Kubernetes does not support](https://kubernetes.io/docs/setup/release/version-skew-policy/){: external} `kubectl` client versions that are 2 or more versions apart from the server version (n +/- 2).
-You might also have the OpenShift version of `kubectl`, which does not work with community Kubernetes clusters.
+If you use a community Kubernetes cluster, you might also have the OpenShift version of `kubectl`, which does not work with community Kubernetes clusters.

 To check your client `kubectl` version against the cluster server version, run `kubectl version --short`.